gma/devcon/README.md

   can login to stuff with your SSH keys)
 - Install your dotfiles within the container (if you set `DEVCON_DOTFILES` — see below)
-- Install a recent version of Neovim from source, inside the container (you can override this behaviour if you like — see below)

 In addition, it adds two new commands: